Malinda Angeline McClintock

 What do you attribute your success to?

 I attribute my success to having a very internal, really good relationship with myself.
-My ability to want to prove myself in these areas drives me, because I have broken my back, I've fractured my knee, I've had concussions - I have really physically been hurt and have been able to come back to heal myself.
+My ability to want to prove myself in these areas drives me, because I have broken my back, I've torn my knee, I've had concussions - I have really physically been hurt and have been able to come back to heal myself.
 So for me, in that area, I know that it works, and that really inspires me to teach other people.
 I also want to teach my children how to live a long, healthy life.
 I think my perseverance and never giving up, even when times are tough, and continuing on my internal and external journey has been key.
-The more I use these techniques of yoga, tai chi, and Qigong, the better I feel, and that gives me the energy to do everything I do.
+The more I use these techniques of Yoga, Tai Chi, and Qigong, the better I feel, and that gives me the energy to do everything I do.
 Having fun and dancing also helps me stay grounded and feel good.

 Q